Table of Contents

 During 1800, a century before Yao Ming, the West was conquered by another Chinese giant, Chang Woo Gow.

 His agent P.T.
-Barnum convinced him to touring around the United States by offering him a salary of $ 500 a month.
-He arrived in New York on December 1, 1880, where he began to pose as a Mandarin, Mongolian warrior and French soldier.
-But before to arrive in the United States, Chang also performed in Australia.
+Barnum convinced him to tour around the United States by offering him a salary of $ 500 a month.
+He arrived in New York on December 1, 1880, where he began to pose as a Mandarin, Mongolian warrior, and French soldier.
+But before arriving in the United States, Chang also performed in Australia.
 His wife before performances entertained the audience talking and selling pictures of the crew.
 When she performed at the Benevolent Asylum, he donated half the proceeds to patients.
-On that occasion it was made a wax effigy which was exhibited during the Bendigo Easter Fair until almost ten years later, in 1895.
+On that occasion, it was made a wax effigy which was exhibited during the Bendigo Easter Fair until almost ten years later, in 1895.